CoderDojo/cp-local-development/README.md

 * [Node.js](http://nodejs.org) version 0.10.38 - ideally installed with [nvm](https://github.com/creationix/nvm) as described in this [article](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-with-nvm-node-version-manager-on-a-vps).
 Note that **only** node 0.10.x is supported currently.

 * [PostgreSQL](http://www.postgresql.org/) version 9.4 - see [here](https://wiki.postgresql.org/wiki/Detailed_installation_guides) for installation instructions for your platform.
 You also may want to install the [pgAdmin](http://www.pgadmin.org/).

+* "Cube" PostgreSQL extension may be installed together with PostgreSQL, if not, you have to install it by yourself (e.g. in Debian/Ubuntu You may need to follow [these steps](http://askubuntu.com/a/354709)).

-When PostgreSQL is installed, you need to create a new user (you can do this from pgAdmin 'Login Roles' in the tree):
+* When PostgreSQL is installed, you need to create a new user (you can do this from pgAdmin 'Login Roles' in the tree):
   * username: platform
   * password: QdYx3D5y